Tropical quantum field theory, mirror polyvector fields, and multiplicities of tropical curves: Tropical quantum field theory

-Finally, compatibility with the first equivalence relation of Definition \ref{TropCobDfn} is clear since we never used more than the type up to $\pm \id$, and compatibility with the second follows from noting that contracting compact direction-$0$ edges just corresponds to contracting cylinders in the TQFT associated to $\s{C}_0$.
+Finally, compatibility with the equivalence relation of Definition \ref{TropCobDfn} is clear because contracting compact direction-$0$ edges just corresponds to contracting cylinders in the TQFT associated to $\s{C}_0$.
 Thus, the data indeed determines a TrQFT. \end{proof}